Welcome to Year 2!

 Mrs Kett and Mrs Sheldrake

-This term our learning journey is 'Frozen'.
+During the Autumn Term, our learning journey was 'Frozen'.
 We were amazed to find a strange, well-travelled package stranded in our school grounds and we couldn't believe our eyes when we opened it to find a mysterious egg inside!

 What will hatch from the egg?
 Where has it come from?

 The children completed a Science investigate to find out what material we needed to wrap our egg in to keep it nice and warm!
 We found out tin foil was the best and so we wrapped the egg up tightly so it was super cosy!
 Keeping it warm must've worked...because... we've now discovered that inside our egg was a...tiny, fluffy penguin!
 The children absolutely loved hearing about the sound the egg made whilst it hatched!

 But now...we need to find out what we can feed our penguin chick to keep him healthy so that he can grow.
 We've contacted Dudley Zoo and are eagerly awaiting their reply.
 So exciting!